tkhyn/pyconizr/README.rst

    sprite or embedded data URIs. iconizr creates suitable CSS / Sass / LESS etc. resources and a JavaScript loader for easy integration into your HTML documents.

+Not all the functionnalities from the original Iconizr are implemented yet, but most of them are here.

 Installation